jshea2/Art-Net-for-LIFX-LAN/README.md

 ## Notes:

-### This Application for the LAN API.
+### This Application is for the LAN API.
 For the HTTP API check out [Art-Net for LIFX-HTTP](https://github.com/jshea2/Art-Net-for-LIFX-HTTP)

 - Other features not available, but currently in the works: